-Latvia is a hidden gem yet to be discovered among other European countries.
+Latvia is a hidden literary gem yet to be discovered among other European countries.
+In this post, I will highlight the top literary destinations in Latvia, some of the best libraries and bookstores this Baltic nation has to offer.

 Whether you choose to visit Riga – its beautiful capital, which has become the Baltics’ creative epicenter, or any other cities that offer incredible architecture and unforgettable experiences, you won’t be disappointed.